MohanadOdema/EnergyShield/Documentation/README.md

 $HOST_LOCATION/EnergyShield/container_results
 ```

+You may access this directory and its contents from the **host** using whichever file manager/terminal is convenient (i.e. you can "double-click" on this folder from the **host** file manager).

-This path is [bind-mounted](https://docs.docker.com/storage/bind-mounts/) to `/home/carla/results` in the **CONTAINER**: i.e. the contents of one will mirror the contents of the other.
+(This path is [bind-mounted](https://docs.docker.com/storage/bind-mounts/) to `/home/carla/results` in the **CONTAINER**: i.e. the contents of one will mirror the contents of the other.)